 “Owners and managers are being pulled in a million directions as it is, so it’s important to make upgrades that don’t require a huge shift in staff and resources,” Feist said.
 “Partner with providers that you trust, and don’t fall for improvements just for their flashiness.
 Make sure you have a thorough understanding of how all upgrades and improvements will benefit you and your residents.”

-Topics: Automation and Controls, Building Owners and Managers, Construction Firms, Energy Saving Products, Engineering Firms, Healthy & Comfortable Buildings, HVAC - Heating & Cooling & Ventilation, Indoor Air Quality (IAQ), Interiors, Multifamily / Multiunit Residential, Sustainable Communities
+Topics: Automation and Controls, Building Owners and Managers, Construction Firms, Energy Saving Products, Engineering Firms, Healthy & Comfortable Buildings, HVAC - Heating, Cooling, and Ventilation, Indoor Air Quality (IAQ), Interiors, Multifamily / Multiunit Residential, Sustainable Communities